Lucius Verus: Early rule (161–162)

 Soon after the emperors' accession, Marcus's eleven-year-old daughter, Annia Lucilla, was betrothed to Lucius (in spite of the fact that he was, formally, her uncle).
 At the ceremonies commemorating the event, new provisions were made for the support of poor children, along the lines of earlier imperial foundations.
 Marcus and Lucius proved popular with the people of Rome, who strongly approved of their civiliter (lacking pomp) behavior.

-The emperors permitted free speech, evinced by the fact that the comedy writer Marullus was able to criticize them without suffering retribution.
+The emperors permitted free speech, evidenced by the fact that the comedy writer Marullus was able to criticize them without suffering retribution.
 At any other time, under any other emperor, he would have been executed.
 But it was a peaceful time, a forgiving time.
 And thus, as the biographer wrote, "No one missed the lenient ways of Pius."

 Fronto returned to his Roman townhouse at dawn on 28 March, having left his home in Cirta as soon as news of his pupils' accession reached him.
 He sent a note to the imperial freedman Charilas, asking if he could call on the emperors.
 Fronto would later explain that he had not dared to write the emperors directly.
 The tutor was immensely proud of his students.
 Reflecting on the speech he had written on taking his consulship in 143, when he had praised the young Marcus, Fronto was ebullient: "There was then an outstanding natural ability in you; there is now perfected excellence.
 There was then a crop of growing corn; there is now a ripe, gathered harvest.
 What I was hoping for then, I have now.
 The hope has become a reality."
 Fronto called on Marcus alone; neither thought to invite Lucius.

 Lucius was less esteemed by his tutor than his brother, as his interests were on a lower level.
 Lucius asked Fronto to adjudicate in a dispute he and his friend Calpurnius were having on the relative merits of two actors.
 Marcus told Fronto of his reading—Coelius and a little Cicero—and his family.
 His daughters were in Rome, with their great-great-aunt Matidia Minor; Marcus thought the evening air of the country was too cold for them.